brokamal/nolimit-ds-test-mohammad-kamal/README.md

 ```

 # Flowchart
-The flowchart is divided into two parts: training and inference.
-Training flowchart contains the processes of training/fine-tuning the pre-trained model distillBERT.
+The flowchart is divided into two parts: training and inference.Training flowchart contains theprocesses of training/fine-tuning the pre-trained model distillBERT.
 The Inference flowchart shows the processes of running the model through inference, in this case it's deployed on Hugging Face Space.
 ## Training Flowchart
 ![train-flow](/docs/train.png)
 ### Explanation